dotnet/aspnetcore/docs/BuildFromSource.md

    > branch, we regularly update the versions of .NET Core SDK required to build the repo.
    > You will need to restart Visual Studio every time we update the .NET Core SDK.

-> :bulb: Rerunning the above command or, perhaps, the quicker `.\build.cmd -noBuildNative -noBuildManaged` may be
+> :bulb: Re-running the above command or, perhaps, the quicker `.\eng\build.cmd -noBuildNative -noBuildManaged` may be
 > necessary after switching branches, especially if the `$(DefaultNetCoreTargetFramework)` value changes.

 Typically, you want to focus on a single project within this large repo.
 For example,